-A California man from Orange County has been reunited with his son after more than four years apart.
+A California man has been reunited with his son after more than four years apart.
 His son, now eight years old, has been returned to him from Zambia, where his mother had taken him after an apparent parental abduction in 2009.

 The man, an American citizen, had married a native of that country and fathered a child with her in 2005, but the marriage ended in divorce during 2008.
 The mother of the child lost her job and her visa in 2009 and told the court that she planned to return to Zambia.
 The court issued an order at the time requiring her to keep the child in America, but it is alleged that she ignored the order and took the child to Zambia during a weekend visitation.
 The father believes that she used a fake passport in order to transport his son.